percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Defines whether the node should log additional information about conflicts.
-By default, this variable is disabled and |PXC| uses standard logging features in MySQL.
+By default, this variable is disabled and Percona XtraDB Cluster uses standard logging features in MySQL.

 If you enable this variable, it will also log table and schema where the conflict occurred, as well as the actual values for keys